ta10101/BroNode/README.md

 - Holochain binary configured to automatically run via `tini`.
 - WIP: Tools for installing and managing hApps from configuration files provided by hApp publishers.
-- TBD: Log-harvesting and publishing for connecting to HoloFuel/Unyt accounts.

 ### HolOS Build System